dmbarbour/wikilon/docs/AwelonLang.md

 * structure, e.g. `["multiple" ["lines" [null] cons] cons] unlines`
 * use *Secure Hash Resources* to reference external binary

 Interpeted text is a convenient hack but doesn't scale, compose, or abstract nicely.
-Structured texts is a easy to abstract and compose and extend for mixed data.
-Use of *Secure Hash Resources* is the most convenient wherever you'd conventionally use an external binary or text file.
+Structure is easy to abstract, compose, evolve, and extend to mixed data, so is a pretty good idea.
+Use of *Secure Hash Resources* is the most convenient wherever you'd conventionally use an external text or binary file.

 Embedded texts are suitable for simple things like labels, test data, inline comments, and micro-DSLs such as regular expressions.
 They are not suitable for general use.